-Travelers can leave their luggage with LuggageHero in NYC by making use of its network of more than 130 local shops (coffee shops, souvenir shops, restaurants, bike shops, etc.) all spread across important traffic hubs as of 2020.
-Those include Grand Central Terminal, Port Authority Bus Terminal, Penn Station, and Times Square.
+Travelers can leave their luggage with LuggageHero in NYC by making use of its network of more than 130 local shops (coffee shops, souvenir shops, restaurants, bike shops, etc.) all spread across important traffic hubs as of 2021.
+These include Grand Central Terminal, Port Authority Bus Terminal, Penn Station, and Times Square.
 Whether you’re strolling around Manhattan, or you’re right in the middle of Times Square, you can always find a place to store your luggage near you.

 Best luggage storage NYC

-Luggage storage in New York has never been quicker, easier, and more affordable than it is now in 2020.
-If you ever wonder where to store luggage in NYC or look for the best luggage storage options in New York, you should know that LuggageHero users are charged by the hour
+Luggage storage in New York has never been quicker, easier, and more affordable than it is now in 2021.
+If you ever wonder where to store luggage in NYC or look for bag luggage storage options in New York, you should know that LuggageHero users are charged by the hour